Datafyde/World_Hepatitis/README.md

 [World Hepatitis Dashboard](http://bit.ly/viral-hepatitis-dashboard)

 # Project Objectives
 At the forefront of the battle against viral hepatitis and to raise awareness in commemoration of World Hepatitis Day, Datafied presents a snapshot of Viral Hepatitis showcasing both the triumphs and areas demanding intensified focus.
-The objective of the project was to view the effect of viral hepatitis all over the world and how WHO plans to eliminate the disease from the world through proper and timely vaccination.

 # Dataset information
 The data used for this project was sourced from The Polaris Observatory, an initiative of the non-profit CDA Foundation, that provides epidemiological data, modeling tools, training, and decision analytics to support eliminating Hepatitis B and C globally by 2030.
 The observatory offers the most up-to-date estimates for the hepatitis C virus (HCV), hepatitis B virus (HBV) disease burden and economic impact, strategies for eliminating each virus, and financing options.